muratk5n/thirdwave/en/README.md

 history and strategic needs is too tied to the greater Eurasian landmass, so it mostly behaves like an inner.
 That is why FR is never accepted to "the club", the "Five Eyes"; see the recent AUKUS debacle.
+They didn't just kick out France, they reveled in it.

 ---